Julielebousse/tripadvisor_rating/README.md

 ## Dataset
-We use a dataset found on Kaggle :[TripAdvisor European restaurants](https://www.kaggle.com/stefanoleone992/tripadvisor-european-restaurants)
+We use a dataset found on Kaggle : [TripAdvisor European restaurants](https://www.kaggle.com/stefanoleone992/tripadvisor-european-restaurants)

 ## Workflow